 How do you clean drill bits?

 Keep your drill bits in tip-top shape by cleaning them whenever necessary.
-This task is easily accomplished by wiping the bit with a clean cloth after use—wait for the bit to cool down first—or for more stubborn grunge, using an old toothbrush to scrub away sawdust, drywall dust, or other caked materials.
+This task is easily accomplished by wiping them with a clean cloth after use (wait for the bit to cool down first) or for more stubborn grunge, using an old toothbrush to scrub away sawdust, drywall dust, or other caked-on materials.

 What is a left-handed drill bit?